 I trained as a counsellor for several years, during which I underwent intensive personal therapy myself, and throughout those years I grew increasingly passionate about the benefits of talking therapy.

 My core training was in humanistic counselling.
-Two particular approaches – person-centred and existential – sang most loudly to me.
+Two approaches - person-centred and existential - particularly resonated with me.

-As well as my private practice in Bath, I currently offer a counselling service for a charity which provides accommodation and support to homeless and unemployed young people aged 16-30.
+As well as my private practice, which covers three counties, I offer a counselling service for a charity which provides accommodation and support to homeless and unemployed young people aged 16-30.

 Further experience includes work at a hospice providing care for terminally ill people, their carers and their families, with bereavement – and loss in general – the main focus.

 I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the Ethical Framework for the Counselling Professions.

 I undertake monthly supervision (in which my work with clients is overseen) and keep up to date with developments in the counselling world (continued professional development) – both of these ensure my practice is highly professional, ethical and relevant.